 Phone: (208) 814-2503

 Cell: (507) 206-8087

 Fax: (208) 814-2920

-The PGY1 Pharmacy Residency conducted by St. Luke's Health System, Boise, ID is accredited by ASHP.
+The PGY1 Pharmacy Residency conducted by St. Luke's Magic Valley Medical Center in Twin Falls is accredited by ASHP.